vmleon/oci-hello-loganalytics/README.md

 cp terraform.tfvars_template terraform.tfvars
 ```

-Get the values from running these commands
+Get the values and copy them aside from running these commands

 Region: